 UnitedHealthcare (UHC) is one of the largest health insurance companies in the state and the US.
 They offer two very reasonably-priced policies...
 The “Premier” and “Value” plans.
 The Premier plan is ideal if you are not using a provider in the UnitedHealthcare network.
 However, the “Value” option utilizes Network discounts and therefore costs less.
 If your dentist is a Network provider, this plan may be best for you.

 UHC also includes discount dental and vision benefits in their health care plans.
-It is part of the FACT coverage in Golden Rule plans.
-Although it is just a discount type of policy, it's a nice basic added feature to their plans.
+It is part of the FACT coverage in many Golden Rule plans.
+Although it is just a discount policy, it's a nice basic added feature to their plans.
 Savings will vary, depending on the procedure.

 The Premier and Value plans provide 100% coverage on preventive expenses and you do not have to meet any deductible or waiting period.
 “Basic” services including simple extractions have a 6-month waiting period.
 And major treatment, which includes root canals, bridges and surgical extractions, have a 12-month waiting period.